 What causes nightmares?
 9 possible conditions

-Nightmares can become a problem if they persist and interrupt your sleep pattern.
+However, nightmares can become a problem if they persist and interrupt your sleep pattern.
 This can lead to insomnia and difficulty functioning during the day.
-Consult with your physician if you are having trouble coping with nightmares.
+Consult with your doctor if you are having trouble coping with nightmares.

 Nightmares can be triggered by a variety of factors, including: